meltface/meltface.github.io/commission.md

 <li>If the price is good with you, you can send the payment of the full price and then I will do the begin of draw.</li>
   <ul>
   <li>Ko-fi payment can go to my ko-fi page <a href="https://ko-fi.com/meltface" target="_blank">here</a>.</li>
   <li>Any other payment must go to my Paypal at geartoober@gmail.com.
-Payments for sketch stuff can go here too.
+Payments for sketch stuff can go here too.</li>
   </ul>
 <br>
 <li>I will probably post your commission once it is done on social media unless you tell me not to.</li>